Study Abroad For Students

 During this session, the student will be guided through the study abroad process including program research, course options, scholarships, budgeting, and the application procedures.
 An advising session will be more productive if some research has been conducted online prior to the meeting.

 Complete the application process for the program selected.
-The applications for individual programs and the ODIA-Study Abroad Grant are two distinct processes.
+The applications for individual programs and the DIA-Study Abroad Grant are two distinct processes.
 Both applications must be completed.

 Deadlines for actual Study Abroad Programs (Step 4):

-Deadlines will be announced and made available on the ODIA website.
+Deadlines will be announced and made available on the DIA website.

 Students are responsible for meeting their specific program deadline.

-Students are required to attend the MANDATORY Pre-departure Orientation.
-Dates and location will be announced and available on the ODIA website.
+TnCIS Students are required to attend the MANDATORY Pre-departure Orientation.
+Dates and location will be announced and available on the e

 As we now live in a global society, intercultural experiences have become a vital part of the student’s professional and personal development.
 These experiences will increase their global awareness, simulate scholarly inquiry and make them more competitive in today’s global marketplace.
 Below are the actions for students to begin their 2014 study abroad experience: